certik/hermes2d/doc/src/tutorial.rst

 have used surf_int_F_v, where F stands for an arbitrary user-supplied function returning the value $\partial u/\partial n$.

-Refer to the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/05-bc-neumann/main.cpp>`_ file of example 05-bc-neumann for the complete code.
+Refer to the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/05-bc-neumann/main.cpp>`_ file
+of the tutorial example `05-bc-neumann <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/05-bc-neumann>`_
+for the complete code.
 Note that the mesh is refined towards the re-entrant corner in order to capture the singular gradient.
 ::

     // load the mesh file